Why is my Potted Rosemary Drying Out?

 If you are growing rosemary indoors and you are using a drip tray to catch the excess water that can trickle out of the base of the pot after watering, this has the same effect as planting the rosemary in a pot without drainage holes.

-Even with just a little bit of water in the bottom of the drip tray can prevent the soil drying out properly which can lead to damp soil and increase the risk of root rot or fungal disease which turns the rosemary brown and gives it the dried up, brittle appearance.
+Even just a little bit of water in the bottom of the drip tray can prevent the soil from drying out properly which can lead to damp soil and increase the risk of root rot or fungal disease which turns the rosemary brown and gives it a dried-up, brittle appearance.

 To prevent this from happening: